oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

-# Configure the Welcome page
+# Welcome page

 ## Introduction

-In this lab we'll use add Oracle JET UI components to the Welcome page you created using the Redwood Welcome Page template.
-Our page will display a list of accounts, and allow the list to be filtered.
+In this lab we'll create a new application and create a welcome page built from the Redwood **Welcome Page Template**.
+We will use Oracle JET UI components to display a list of accounts, and allow the list to be filtered.

+**About the Oracle Redwood User Experience**

+The Redwood User Experience is a collective reinvention of how Oracle customers interact with technology and consume information.
+While Redwood includes a beautiful new set of user interface elements, including the templates you'll work with in this lab, it's also a philosophical approach to solving customer problems in a differentiated and satisfying way.
+Redwood page templates improve the user experience of working with our pages.
+The Redwood templates not only provide a consistent look and feel across the pages in our app, but we'll also be able to leverage the usability features they offer.

 Estimated Time: 15 minutes